2025-2026 Costs

 Union Market

-Union Market, Union Adventist University's dining hall, offers a wide variety of options sure to please any palette.
+Union Market, Union Adventist University's dining hall, offers a wide variety of options sure to please any palate.

 Here are the options: